gvwilson/sdxpy/src/check/index.md

 we should turn what we've learned into something reusable so that we never have to write it again.
 In this case,
-we can use the [%i "Visitor pattern" "design pattern!Visitor" %][%g visitor_pattern "Visitor" %][%/i%] design pattern.
+we can use the [%g visitor_pattern "Visitor" %] design pattern.
 A visitor is a class that knows how to get to each element of a data structure and call a user-defined method when it gets there.
 Our visitor will have three methods: